|Born||in Los Angeles, California, USA|

 Mini Bio (1)

 To describe Tamblyn as talented and extremely agile is a huge understatement.
 This awesome musical performer was born in Los Angeles, California on December 30, 1934, and groomed early for stardom.
+He is the son of Sally Aileen (Triplett) and Eddie Tamblyn (Edward Francis Tamblyn), both actors and entertainers.
 Discovered at age ten by actor Lloyd Bridges for the play "Stone Jungle", Russ was soon performing on radio and in L.A.-based musical revues.
 Billed as "Rusty Tamblyn" then, the tousle-haired scrapper played a student extra in his first film The Boy with Green Hair (1948) starring another child actor, Dean Stockwell.
 Having taken up dancing and acrobatics from the age of 6, Tamblyn marked his abilities with his very first TV appearance on the "The Ed Sullivan Show."
 Eventually handed a starring role in the "B" film The Kid from Cleveland (1949), he was signed by an eager MGM who saw his potential as a juvenile actor.
 Featured in the popular family-oriented comedy Father of the Bride (1950), and its sequel Father's Little Dividend (1951), Tamblyn also had a prime role in the war drama Take the High Ground!
 (1953) before taking off in musical films.
 Demonstrating exceptional athleticism in one of MGM's best, Seven Brides for Seven Brothers (1954), Tamblyn's timing was regrettably off as musicals were quickly on the wane.
 He adjusted, however.
 A starring role in the low-budget The Young Guns (1956) led to excellent reviews in the ensemble box-office soaper Peyton Place (1957).
 Tamblyn, along with Lana Turner, Arthur Kennedy, Hope Lange and Diane Varsi, all received Oscar nominations for their participation.
-Russ scored quite well in the title role of tom thumb (1958), which became a large stepping stone in his being cast as Riff in 1961.
+Russ scored quite well in the title role of Tom Thumb (1958), which became a large stepping stone in his being cast as Riff in 1961.
 Following this achievement, however, the offers started dwindling.

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org